olhanotolga/100-days-of-code/log2.md

 **Thoughts:** With React Router, I had to change quite a bit of logic to make it all work.
 Either I'm facing maintainability issues or I simply need to document the logic somewhere (or both).

 **Link to work:** [CountryByCountry GitHub repo](https://github.com/olhanotolga/countrybycountry)

+## Day 5: February 2, 2021

+**Today's Progress:** More React router training.
+Also started a new project, a small fake e-commerce website.
+Will be working on it for the rest of the week.
+Made mobile designs with Canva, implemented the basic React structure.

+Started playing around with the cat themes on Canva for the Rent a Cat project.
+I'm still missing mockups.

+**Thoughts:** Canva's applying styles (colors/fonts) to a design makes life much much easier and the projects prettier, although husband says all my creations look pretty much the same :)

+**Link to work:** Coming soon...